 In Scotland, research on recreational disturbance has provided evidence of the effects of paths and tracks on capercaillie.
 Summers and co-workers (2004) found that in winter capercaillie avoided woodland close to tracks and suggested that human disturbance may displace capercaillie and reduce the amount of woodland available.
 This led them to suggest that removal or closure of tracks might benefit capercaillie and a further study was undertaken.
 This follow-on study in four forests stands at Glenmore and Abernethy also concluded that the use of trees by capercaillie was lower close to tracks (Summers et al., 2007).
-The authors estimated that 21-41% of woodland may be avoided by capercaillie as a result of disturbance and again recommended that unnecessary tracks should be removed, re-routed, or their promotion and maintenance reduced.
+The authors estimated that 21-41% of woodland may be avoided by capercaillie as a result of disturbance and again recommended that sources of disturbance, such as unnecessary tracks, should be removed, re-routed, or their promotion and maintenance reduced.